Stranger Things season 1: Critical response

+Variety praised the way the series contrasts horror and suspense, considering some of its scares "joltingly effective".
 Emily Nussbaum of The New Yorker also applauded the series and wrote, "This is astoundingly efficient storytelling, eight hours that pass in a blink, with even minor characters getting sharp dialogue, dark humor, or moments of pathos."
 Television critic Mary McNamara of Los Angeles Times said, "For the most part, and in absolute defiance of the odds, Stranger Things honors its source material in the best way possible: By telling a sweet 'n' scary story in which monsters are real but so are the transformative powers of love and fealty."
 The Wall Street Journals Brian Kelly said, "Matt Duffer and Ross Duffer, brothers and the show's creators, have done their homework when it comes to '80s cinema.
 Whether you're a fan of John Carpenter's The Thing or The Goonies is more your speed, there's plenty to like in Stranger Things."
 Angus McFadzean of Columbia University Press compared Stranger Things to The Goonies, Stand By Me, Russkies, and E.T. the Extra-Terrestrial.

+Variety also pointed out that the season addresses ambiguous and sad themes such as loss of innocence and family fragility, considering that the familiar contours of its plot serve as a cover for somewhat deeper explorations.
+It also considered that the series uses solid genre conventions to explore a range of relatable anxieties.